echoings/actions.notify/README.md

   url='local image path'
   title='use to alt image info'

-2. you need to create your own business application to get app_id and app_secret, and set them as github secrect:
+2. you need to create your own business application to get app_id and app_secret, and set them as github secrect and env values:
   LARK_APP_ID: app_id,
   LARK_APP_SECRECT: app_secret